vecopay/veco/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `vecod` for your own use.

-vecod/veco-cli binaries are not included in the Veco-Qt.app bundle.
+vecod/veco-cli binaries are not included in the Swamp-Qt.app bundle.

-If you are building `vecod` or `Veco Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `vecod` or `Swamp Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: